SOMBOE!!

 Just as I predicted at the

-runs scored versus runs allowed numbers, Tristan Cockroft's Bank of New
+the overall runs scored versus runs allowed numbers, Tristan Cockroft's

-York team (805 runs scored, 778 runs allowed) should have been expected
+Bank of New York team (805 runs scored, 778 runs allowed) should have

 division.
 According to the Pythagorean theorem, Tristan's team